Pinelab-studio/pinelab-vendure-plugins/packages/vendure-plugin-stripe-subscription/README.md

 - We have a subscription that will cost $30 a month, but has the promotion `Discount future subscription payments by 10%` applied
 - The actual monthly price of the subscription will be $27, forever.

+`StripeSubscriptionPricing.originalRecurringPriceWithTax` will have the non-discounted subscription price, while `StripeSubscriptionPricing.recurringPriceWithTax` will have the final discounted price.

 ### Custom future payments promotions